 There are many ways to answer this question.
 They would fall into an analysis of the "buy-and-hold (BAH)," "portfolio rebalancing", or "trading" strategies.
-We can measure their performance over a horizon of 4 years, assuming an initial investment of say, \$100,000.
+We can measure their performance over a horizon of 5 years, assuming an initial investment of say, \$100,000.

-For the BAH strategy, the ISCO indexes UNDERPERFORMED the DOW.
+For the BAH strategy, the D-ISCO index UNDERPERFORMED the DOW, and the G-ISCO index slightly beat it.